PanCakeConnaisseur/auto_mail_accounts/README.md

 This means that if you delete a user, while his mail account and aliases will be deleted, his collected addresses and attachment references will remain in the db.
 This is not the *Auto Mail Account* app's fault.

 This data can be found in the `oc_mail_attachments` and `oc_mail_collected_addresses` tables respectively.

-## Changelog
-### 0.1.3
-- Fix a problem where user deletion or avatar change would fail if a user account did not have a mail account.
-### 0.1.2
-- Add compatibility with Nextcloud 15
-### 0.1.1
-- Add compatibility with Nextcloud 14
-### 0.1.0
-- Initial release